 The passage that I chose reflects the themes of the film.
 It is from the New Testament and still holds very relevant to my current life and to the stories and principles I’d like to pass on to others and Jase as he grows up — Romans 12:2:

 “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

 I’ve been shooting the film for two to three years now.
 I know this sounds like a lot, but in my films this is actually not that long.
-My films are using a technique developed by early cinema called cinema verite.
+My films use a technique developed by early cinema called “cinema verite.”
 Other examples of cinema verite are the Maysles Brothers (‘Gray Gardens’) and more recently Laura Poitras (‘Citizen Four’).
 During the Fellowship, I will be working on this film and building the story structure, which I have not yet had the chance to do as I’ve been filming every aspect of my life with and without Jase!